 In 1900, the invention of the radio was patented allowing news and music to be broadcast to many people simultaneously.
-It wasn’t long before inventors figured out how to include picture with the audio and soon the television was born.
+It wasn’t long before inventors figured out how to broadcast pictures with the audio and soon the television was born.
 By 1955, television had made its way into the living rooms of half of the American population.

 A New Invention in Communications

 Radio broke new ground for the country.
-The telegraph had sped up the spread of information from a few days or weeks or months to a few hours.
-Reporters could receive the news, write it up, send it to print in a newspaper, and people would read about it, perhaps, half a day later.
-Now, people all over the United States could hear the same news broadcast at the same time, and not only news, music and radio shows as well.
-Suddenly, we had a medium to develop a nation-wide culture.
+The telegraph had sped up the spread of information from a few days, weeks, or months to a few hours.
+Reporters could receive the news, write it up, send it to print in a newspaper, and people would read about it perhaps half a day later.
+Now, people all over the United States could hear the same news broadcast at the same time, and not only news, but music and radio shows as well.
+Suddenly, there was a medium to develop a nation-wide culture.
 Radio was, therefore, the most powerful medium yet invented for spreading information and shaping public opinion.

 The Presidential Arena

-The first U.S. president to take advantage of this, or, I should say, to try to take advantage of this, was Herbert Hoover.
+The first U.S. president to try to take advantage of this was Herbert Hoover.
 Unfortunately, Hoover was not cut out for radio.
 His speaking style was condescending and stilted.
 He came across to listeners as a distant and impersonal leader; the inferior quality of broadcast radio and radio reception did not help.
 He used the medium poorly, and, therefore, rarely.

-Franklin Delano Roosevelt fared much, much better.
-On the evening of Sunday, March 12, 1933, only eight days after his swearing in as the 32nd president of the United States, he took to the airwaves for the first time.
+Franklin Delano Roosevelt fared much better.
+On the evening of Sunday, March 12, 1933, only eight days after his swearing-in as the 32nd president of the United States, he took to the airwaves for the first time.
 The nation was in the throes of its worst economic depression in history.
-Unemployment was at about 25 percent.
+Unemployment was at about 25%.
 Industrial production was down by about a third from pre-crash levels.
 The banking system was collapsing.
 No president, with the exception of Abraham Lincoln, ever entered the White House facing such a severe crisis.